aireilly/openshift-mkdocs/docs/scalability_and_performance/using-node-tuning-operator.md

 $ oc exec $tuned_pod -n openshift-cluster-node-tuning-operator -- find /usr/lib/tuned/openshift{,-control-plane,-node} -name tuned.conf -exec grep -H ^ {} \;
 ```

-## Verifying that the TuneD profiles are applied
+## Verifying that the TuneD profiles are applied {#verifying-tuned-profiles-are-applied_node-tuning-operator}

 Verify the TuneD profiles that are applied to your cluster node.